WellFiredDevelopment/dotCommandDocumentation/sphinx/source/learn/step_by_step/quick_start.rst

         // Dont auto open when an exception is thrown.
         DevelopmentConsole.Instance.DisableAutoOpen();

-        // Show the 'open console' for quick access if users don't have a tilde key (for instance mobile platforms) DevelopmentConsole.Instance.DrawShowConsoleButton = true;
+        // Show the 'show .Command' for quick access if users don't have a tilde key (for instance mobile platforms) DevelopmentConsole.Instance.DrawShowDotCommandButton = true;

-        // Set a special message on the 'open console' button DevelopmentConsole.Instance.ShowConsoleButtonMessage = "Open Console";
+        // Set a special message on the 'show .Command' button DevelopmentConsole.Instance.ShowDotCommandButtonMessage = "Open .Command";

         // Tell the 'open console' button to display in the top left corner DevelopmentConsole.Instance.DisplayCorner = DisplayCorner.TopLef;